GobySoft/goby3/src/doc/markdown/doc507_goby_viz.md

 # goby-zeromq: Goby Visualization Interfaces

 A key part of operating autonomous marine vehicles is the ability to visualize their locations.
-Goby provides some interfaces to existing visualization tools suitable for displaying marine vehicles.
+Goby provides interfaces to existing visualization tools for displaying marine vehicles.

 ## goby_geov_interface